bellosillo137847/bellosillo137847/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning C#, SQL Database
 - 💞️ I’m looking to collaborate on Project-based Applications
-- 📫 email me on jbellosillo.137847@gmail.com
+- 📫 Email me on jbellosillo.137847@gmail.com

 <!---
 bellosillo137847/bellosillo137847 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.